Use POST to export Issue query results to CSV instead of GET

 I suppose it'd be better to send POST requests with params sent as request body thus allowing to manage larger amounts of data.

-#1 Updated by Go MAEDA over 5 years ago
+Updated by Go MAEDA almost 7 years ago

 - Category set to Issues filter

 I am against this (I usually use non-latin characters, Japanese).

 If this feature is implemented, we will not be able to tell the URL of filtered issues list via email or chat like this:

 Updated by Jens Krämer over 5 years ago

 I think the OP is using a saved query and just has the problem that the modal CSV export options form serializes the query (even if it is a stored query) into a bunch of hidden fields for filters and options etc. If the modal would instead just use a hidden